kritomas/Programo/README.md

 # Programo

-A simple database thingy for programmers and certificates and projects and stuff.
+A simple database thingy for maintaining a database of programmers and their projects, certificates, assignments and stuff.

 # Usage

 Firstly, configuration is necessary.

-This is done by creating a file named `App.config`, with the following format:
+This is done by creating a file named `Programo.dll.config` in the same folder as `Programo.dll`, with the following format:

 ```
 <?xml version="1.0" encoding="utf-8" ?>